 IDENTIFYING WARNING SIGNS

 Warning signs may look different for your child, depending on their age and stage.
-Learning that your child or young person may be negatively impacted by pornography can be disturbing and upsetting.
+Learning that your child may be negatively impacted by pornography can be disturbing and upsetting.
+Access the COMPOSE Yourself! model and learn key strategies to navigate this journey.

 Unfortunately Internet pornography has become the dominant sexuality educator of our time.
 Installing home filters is in itself, inadequate.
 At Culture Reframed, we advise that filtering and monitoring apps must also come with regular and consistent conversations, and a proactive attempt to keep up with the never ending stream of technological influences and apps your kids are using.
 The sheer volume of explicit content available, means it’s not a case of if kids will see porn, it’s a matter of when.